A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data: Introduction

 \section{Introduction}

 A fundamental task in cosmology consists of relating the structures we see in the late Universe with the primordial density fluctuations when the Universe was still close to homogeneous.
-While the primordial density fluctuations are well-described by a Gaussian distribution \citep{Planck2018nonGaussianity}, gravitational collapse in cosmological context leads to intricate structures with large density contrast over the age of the Universe.
+While the primordial density fluctuations are well-described by a Gaussian distribution \citep{Planck2018nonGaussianity}, gravitational collapse in the cosmological context leads to intricate structures with a large density contrast over the age of the Universe.
 Non-linear dynamics produce a matter density field with a highly non-Gaussian complex statistical structure, which makes the analysis of the late-time Universe very challenging.
-A detailed modelling of the cosmic matter distribution would require to describe the high-order statistics corresponding to the filamentary structure of the cosmic web.
-At present, there exists no closed-form description of the non-linear density field in terms of a high-dimensional multivariate probability distribution.
+A detailed modelling of the cosmic matter distribution would require describing the high-order statistics corresponding to the filamentary structure of the cosmic web.
+At present, a closed-form description of the non-linear density field in terms of a high-dimensional multivariate probability distribution does not exist.
 Although there are approximations to reproduce the statistical behaviour of the dark matter density field (e.g. log-normal distribution or multivariate Gaussians, \citealt{lahav1994wiener, zaroubi1999wiener, kitaura2008bayesian, kitaura2009cosmic, HADES}), they only parameterise the one- and two-point statistics and fail to reproduce more complex structures such as filaments \citep{DensityLikelihood95, DensityLikelihood96, DensityLikelihood03}.

 Here, we instead follow the forward modelling approach to relate initial conditions and observables.
 It consists of a data model that describes how the continuous three-dimensional field of initial matter fluctuations affects a set of predicted observables, which are then compared to data.
 In this work, we specifically focus on the observed flux in quasar absorption spectra as our observable.
 We are then interested in the inverse problem: given a set of quasar spectra, we want to infer the underlying matter distribution and the corresponding primordial fluctuations.
 In this context, the data model should describe everything that may happen between the initial fluctuations and the observation of the spectra, which includes the time-evolution of the matter density and the cosmic structure formation model, as well as sparse sampling of the observable.
 In this way, every data point is used, rather than relying on summary statistics that do not capture all the information and whose distributions are not well known.